paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-055-medical-and-dental-care.md

 ### Statutory Notes

 #### References in Text
 The Social Security Act, referred to in subsec. (d), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Titles XVIII and XIX of the Social Security Act are classified generally to subchapters XVIII (§ 1395 et seq.) and XIX (§ 1396 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
+620. Titles XVIII and XIX of the Social Security Act are classified generally to subchapters XVIII (§ 1395 et seq.) and XIX (§ 1396 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.

 Public Law 87–693, referred to in subsec. (i)(2), is Pub.
 L. 87–693, Sept.
 25, 1962, 76 Stat.
 593, which is classified generally to chapter 32 (§ 2651 et seq.) of Title 42.
 For complete classification of this Act to the Code, see Tables.